GorillaWorrier980/pipelinev2.4/README.md

 ## Continuous Integration

-Every push and pull request triggers the **Run Quality Gates Pipeline** GitHub Action, which executes `python run_pipeline.py` on Ubuntu and uploads the generated `REPORT_SUMMARY.json` as a build artifact.
-You can download the artifact from the workflow run page to inspect the consolidated results without executing the pipeline locally.
+Every push and pull request triggers the **Run Quality Gates Pipeline** GitHub Action, which executes `python run_pipeline.py` on Ubuntu and uploads the consolidated `REPORT_SUMMARY.json` as well as the HTML dashboard (`reports/dashboard/index.html`) as build artifacts.
+Download the artifact from the workflow run page to review the structured JSON summary or open the dashboard without executing the pipeline locally.

 ## Extending